Nirvana | Patrick Campbell-Lyons | Interview

 It is a work that is inspired by where I was at time of my life, which was the island of Majorca in Spain, the painter Liz Montgomery, and my beautiful daughter.

-The Electric Plough and the hero I might have been are in fact the same album in 2 different covers, one for the USA market and the other for England, and the music is a trip back to my “roots” in the country of my birth.......
-Ireland, a place full of wonder.
+‘The Electric Plough’ and ‘The Hero I Might Have Been’ are in fact the same album in two different covers, one for the USA market and the other for England, and the music is a trip back to my “roots” in the country of my birth… Ireland, a place full of wonder.

-A person like Karl Anderson of The Global Recording label in San Francisco is a very good example of that spirit, passion and commitment to the music and the artist, that allows me to say, for myself and for some others I also have the pleasure to know ......... how beautiful it is that i can “swim with dolphins and not with sharks”.
+A person like Karl Anderson of The Global Recording label in San Francisco is a very good example of that spirit, passion and commitment to the music and the artist, that allows me to say, for myself and for some others I also have the pleasure to know… how beautiful it is that I can “swim with dolphins and not with sharks”.

-Psychedelic days has found a new young audience over there of people who love the music that we made as Nirvana, (most of them have discovered us through the internet) and find my book to be a true story of the trip that I took at that time between 1961 and 1969.
+I have just finished a book reading/signing Tour of the USA (mostly on the west coast) which was a new and challenging experience.
+‘Psychedelic Days’ has found a new young audience over there of people who love the music that we made as Nirvana, (most of them have discovered us through the internet) and find my book to be a true story of the trip that I took at that time between 1961 and 1969.
 They also want to buy our music on vinyl which I find amazing and exciting and some of the radio interviews I did over there were fucking brilliant, because a lot of these people are also DJ’s and they let me be a guest DJ on their programmes.
 Check out a radio show out of Los Angeles called “Reverberations” on KXLU.

 Thank you for taking your time.
 Last word is yours.

 Yes, I would like to leave you with a “thought from my book” the past is history, the future is a mystery, today is a gift. that is why it is called…the present. and thanks and slainte to you and your readers.
 Patrick Campbell-Lyons